 We respect your privacy.
 Unsubscribe at anytime.

 Like any other sous vide recipe, start by preheating your water bath with an immersion circulator to your desired temp (see chart above).
-You have two options for seasoning the broccoli:

-1. Take the easy way out and add the seasonings before you sous vide.
+Take the easy way out and add the seasonings before you sous vide.
 If you do this, use garlic powder instead of chopped garlic and don’t add the parmesan until it’s done cooking.
+Add just the broccoli to a vacuum seal bag and make a garlic butter sauce while it cooks to toss the broccoli in.

 The second option is the more delicious one, but the first is easier.
 It’s up to you!
 Either way, you’ll vacuum seal the broccoli (with all the other ingredients except parmesan or by itself depending on the method).